Stability of the Inviscid Power-Law Vortex: Introduction

-We shall restrict ourselves to solutions of Equation (\ref{EULER}) in a particular class of integrability.
-First, for any $1\leq q \leq \infty$ and $2<p\leq \infty$, we define: \begin{definition} The function $\omega(x,t)$ is in the class $\Upsilon_{q,p}^T$ if and only if
+We shall restrict ourselves to solutions of Equation \eqref{EULER} in a particular class of integrability.
+First, for any $1< q \leq \infty$ and $2<p\leq \infty$, we define: \begin{defn*} The function $\omega$ is in the class $\Upsilon_{q,p}^T$ if and only if